 6.5.2.
 Use the calibration grid to setup the scale in the motion tracking software using the Line tool, right-clicking on the line after it is drawn, selecting Calibrate Measure, and entering a known value in centimeters (Figure 4).

 6.5.3.
-Track the markers on the tissue within the motion tracking software by right-clicking on the video and selecting Track Path and aligning the center of the marker with the marker on the tissue and tacking it until rupture.
+Track the markers on the tissue within the motion tracking software by right-clicking on the video and selecting Track Path.
+Align the center of the marker with the marker on the tissue and tack it until rupture.

 6.5.4.
 Export the x- and y-coordinates from the markers by selecting File Export to Spreadsheet so that it can be used to calculate the strains.

 6.5.5.
-Import the data into a programming software to calculate the distance between the x- and y-coordinates over time to calculate the strains.
+Import the data into a programming software to calculate the distance between the x- and y-coordinates over time.
+Use the distance data to calculate the strains.

 6.5.6.
 Calculate strain values at each timepoint by dividing the change in distance by the original distance after accounting for changes in inclination during stretch.
 The actual strain values are determined between each pair of adjacent markers at each timepoint.
 The average of these strains is also calculated.